jowavp/sap-cf-axios/README.md

 # sap-cf-axios

+> **Warning**
+> This library is not an official SAP library, it is created by [Flexso](https://flexso.com) and free to use in your projects.
+> In case of any issues please create a github issue.

 A library that creates an axios instance for destinations in SAP cloud foundry.

 You can address destinations pointing to Internet and onPremise systems.
 The library will handle the authentication and proxy configuration.